Monster Hunter: World PC free update events: Lunastra, Deviljho, Kulve Taroth, and Behemoth release dates, battle tips, lore

 More monsters to slay.

-Lunastra is the latest monster in Monster Hunter: World to get a confirmed release date, and it’s relatively soon.
-Therefore we’re updating our list of currently known events, including the current on-going limited time events and possible future collaborations.
-These monsters and Elder Dragons will surely test your skills as a monster hunter.
+Winter is officially here and that means that Monster Hunter: World is having a bit of a party.
+While the newest monster is still the Elder Dragon Lunastra, there’s a lot going on in the game with Kulve Taroth once again on the loose, and some brand new challenges to obtain Winter Star Tickets for the new costumes.
 The console versions currently have a few monsters that are not currently in the game.
 Some are permanent additions, while others are limited time events and collaborations.
-This guide will go over some background information of the four monsters currently not available in the PC version, including battle tips for fighting them and lore.
+This guide will go over the events currently live, as well as some background information of the four monsters currently not available in the PC version, including battle tips for fighting them and lore.

 In order to prepare for the free update challenges that will be coming at some point, check out our extensive Monster Hunter: World guide to get up to speed with the basics, as well as all the more in-depth strategies for item crafting and individual monster fights.
 There are four currently known monsters that may or may not be coming to Monster Hunter: World on PC, and we will be updating this page regularly with news as soon as we find out more.
 Let’s start with the three most likely of candidates.